Estimated reading time: 6 minutes

 Even smaller than leopard geckos, green anoles make fine pets for small reptile tanks.

-Not only are they small and fun to watch, but they’re also intelligent, easy to care for, and very friendly.
+Not only are they small and fun to interact with, but they’re also intelligent, easy to care for, and very friendly.

 3) Crested Gecko